Inclusive Language Resource

 Who should use this and how?

 We use language everywhere and in every interaction.
-You can apply what you learn from this Toolkit in your:
+You can apply what you learn from this resource in your:

 - Interactions with peers and colleagues